Discover 9/11 Memorial | Find the Names of the Victims and First Responders

 9/11 Memorial Museum

-The Competition for 9/11 Memorial Design
+The Competition for the 9/11 Memorial Design

-The Lower Manhattan Development Corporation (LMDC) launched the World Trade Center Site Memorial Competition in 2003 for a memorial in dedication to the lives lost during 9/11.
+The Lower Manhattan Development Corporation launched the World Trade Center Site Memorial Competition in 2003 for a memorial in dedication to the lives lost during 9/11.
 Eight finalists were selected from 5201 entries from 63 nations across the world.
 Reflecting Absence designed by Peter Walker and Michael Arad from Handel Architects was chosen as the winning design.

 Design of the 9/11 Memorial